vtex/shoreline/packages/admin-ui-docs/docs/components/input-password.md

 ### Icon

-You can add one Icon on the left side of the `InputPassword` by defining the `icon` property.
+You can add an Icon on the left side of the `InputPassword` by defining the `icon` property.

 ```jsx live
 function Example() {